 Cooperative Visiting Researcher, CiNet

-Graduate student, Graduate School of Frontier Biosciences, Osaka University
+Graduate Student, Graduate School of Frontier Biosciences, The University of Osaka

 • brain stimulation